No matter how bad it gets, Jesus does not give up on us

 About 700 years before Jesus was born, the prophet Isaiah told his listeners that no matter how bad things were they could always return to God.
 The invitation was always there.
 (Isaiah 1:18-20)

 Jesus spoke in that tradition.
-God was always looking, not waiting.
+God was always looking.

 The father was looking not waiting